KenKundert/assimilate/doc/configuring.rst

 Specifies settings for the composite logging, such as how long to accumulate log files and how events should be labeled.
 For more detail, see :ref:`log_files`.

+Be aware the composite logfile generation occurs on most commands can be slow if a large number of log entries are kept.
+It is recommended that you specify a reasonable value for *max_entries*.

 .. _must_exist: